 There is no better way to spend a summer than making a difference in the lives of children.
 If you are willing to give your heart and full efforts to providing campers with the summer of a lifetime, then Camp 7 might be right for you!
 You will have the opportunity to support, nurture, teach, interact with and care for children in a dynamic environment.

-The 2019 summer session will run for 12 weeks which includes a week of staff orientation.
-Your training will involve some midweek and weekend days (approximately 40 hours) prior to camp.
+The 2020 summer session will run for 11 weeks which includes a week of staff orientation.
+Your training will consist of 32 hours prior to camp starting.
 You will be compensated for this time.
 Our objectives during pre-camp training are to orient you to your job, provide you with the necessary skills and training, introduce you to your co-workers and prepare you for your exciting summer at Camp 7.

 Counselors in Training (CITs) are 15-17-year-olds who have volunteered to be a part of the Camp 7 summer staff and take on beginning counselor tasks.
 Counselors in Training will work together with fellow CITs to assist in task-oriented areas such as program set-up and clean-up, snack preparation, small group games and more.
 CITs will also be involved in programming and given the opportunity to create and lead their very own activity.
 Being a Counselor in Training will give teens a preview into the everyday life of a camp counselor.
 Counselor in Training positions are available to those with a strong interest in working with children and are willing to assist in supervising Junior Counselors.
 We are looking for responsible, motivated young adults that are able to take direction and show respect towards staff and leadership.
 Camp 7 will select no more than two CITs per session.